zsparal/api-documentation/README.md

 Visit `http://localhost:8000` to preview your changes.
 CSS & JS changes will appear without the need to refresh your browser.

+Most of the graphics used throughout the docs can be found in our (employees only) [Figma account](https://www.figma.com/).

 ### Releasing new versions of the documentation

 Deployment is handled using continuous deployment via [Travis CI](https://docs.travis-ci.com/user/deployment/).